 - Immediately after the hut, cross a footbridge, and continue SE on the true right side of the Rahpajahka.

-- Continue SE along the southern side of Pietsaure (Bietsavrre) lake, wade cross the Avtsusjjahka (river) and finally head NE to the lakeside lodge of Saltoluokta (SGR: E161648 N748021).
+- Once you have passed Slugga peak, continue SE along the southern side of Pietsaure (Bietsavrre) lake, wade cross the Avtsusjjahka (river) and finally head NE to the lakeside lodge of Saltoluokta (SGR: E161648 N748021).
 Try to arrive in time for the buffet lunch!

 - Bring a tent.
 If tarping, a bug canopy is necessary.
 There is an emergency shelter at Mikkastugan.